Amazing what you can find on YouTube…

 Shmenge Bros. – The Last Polka

 A cult classic!
-Someone uploaded the whole movie in 6 parts and I play throughout the entire film a lot, but part 4 features my goofy, “made up” solo,(at 3:25) when the band leaves the stage and lets their tuba player go nuts!
+Someone uploaded the whole movie and I play throughout the entire film a lot, If you want to hear my goofy, “made up” solo, go to the 30 minute mark when the band leaves the stage and lets their tuba player go nuts!
 (The only guideline I received [from Eugene Levy] was that at no time should the solo get “jazzy”.)
 That’s a real polka band miming to what we did in the studio, and the weird thing is – I used to be that band’s tuba player!
 (See the photos section for a shot of me and my lederhosen during the time I was with the band!)

 Rolie Polie Olie